ries-lab/LaserEngine/Electronics/Electronics_manuscript/Custom_voltage_distribution/README.md

    > Note: We actually soldered an interrupter between the power supplies positive pin and the voltage distribution board to be able to turn off the circuit.
 See the [wiring section](https://github.com/ries-lab/LaserEngine/tree/master/Electronics/Electronics_manuscript/Wiring) for more details.

-4. The voltage conditioning boards have 3 pins for the voltage supply: -5 V, GND and +5 V. Wire them accordingly using pins from the -5 V, ground and +5 V areas on the voltage distribution board.
+4. The signal conditioning boards have 3 pins for the voltage supply: -5 V, GND and +5 V. Wire them accordingly using pins from the -5 V, ground and +5 V areas on the voltage distribution board.

 5. The laser diode driver require different voltage, depending on the diodes they power.
 Wire the ground to the ground area, then the positive signal from the following voltage area on the board: